gigamonkey/bash-treasure-hunt/README.md

 ## Basic gameplay:

-Player starts by reading the file START which contains the first secret and write a script in `solutions` that extracts that secret.
+Player starts by running the script `progress` which will create the first solutions script and give the player instructions to read `puzzle/README` and edit `solutions/clue-000.sh` to extract the secret from the `README`.

 Player then follows the clue to find the next secret.
-Secrets consist of are random numbers generated when the puzzle is set up and are thus unique for scavenger hunt.
+Secrets consist of are random numbers generated when the puzzle is set up and are thus different every time the scavenger hunt is built.
 We also store the hash of each secret in order in the `.hashes` file when we generate the puzzle.
-Then we can confirm that the player has found the correct secrets by hashing the secrets found by their scripts comparing against the corresponding line in `.hashes` but there's no way to forge the secrets since they're just random and are only stored wherever they are hidden.
+The `progress` script uses those hashes to confirm that the player has found the correct secrets by hashing the secrets found by their scripts comparing against the corresponding line in `.hashes`.

+Progress (as the name suggests) will report on progress through the treasure hunt and will print a banner when the player finds the last secret.

-## Basic structure to build the puzzle.
+## Building the puzzle

-Each step is defined by a script that is given the secret for the next step (so we have tot build from the end) and hides that clue in some way, generating whatever files are needed in the puzzle directory and then emits the clue which will be fed to the script for the preceding step, until we get back to the zeroth step which generates `puzzle/README` containing the first secret.
+Each step in the hunt is defined by a script that is given the secret for the next step (so we have to build backwards from the last step to the first) and hides that clue in some way, generating whatever files are needed in the puzzle directory and then emits the clue which will be fed to the script for the preceding step, until we get back to the zeroth step which generates `puzzle/README` containing the first secret.

 Trivial example: